afs202005277/JetpackJoyride/docs/README.md

 ### Switch statements

 Both the Laser and Controller class suffer from this smell.
 On the Laser class for there to exist orientation, the program is using a random number and if statements to decide what that number means in terms of orientation.
 This smell should be ignored though because these if statements perform a simple action.
-Regarding the Controller class, when the method drawElements is iterating through the elements, if statements are used to determine its type.
-To fix this smell Polymorphism would be required but fixing this would make the models dependent of the view, which would go against the MVC architectural pattern.
+Regarding the RunningState class, when the method drawElements is iterating through the elements, if statements are used to determine its type: to remove this smell Polymorphism would be required but fixing this would make the models dependent of the view, which would go against the MVC architectural pattern.

 ## Testing